maxdup/koth_product/README.md

 All the asset dependencies (models, textures, etc...) are included in the tf folder.

 #### The documentation folder "doc/"
-There you'll find some documentation detailing the maps's development.
+There you'll find some documentation detailing the map's development.

 #### The root folder
 - **paklist.txt** is meant to be used with bspzip.exe for the packaging of assets.